Edoumou/T-Grant/README.md

-# T Grant - Finacial Bonds
+# Topos Grant - Finacial Bonds Tokenization

 This project showcases the issuance and management of Financial Bonds through ERC7092.
 The following functionalities are implemented